-Therapy for People-Pleasing
+Therapy for Perfectionism & People-Pleasing:

-Virtual support for anxiety, people-pleasing, and burnout in Boston, Providence, Portland, and throughout MA, RI, and OR
+Virtual support in Boston, Providence, Portland, and

 You find that your self-worth is tied to the approval of others.